 When will I get a response?

-For clinical queries sent using the forms between 6.30am and 4pm, Monday to Friday, your request will be assessed by a clinician on the same day or next day at the latest.
+For clinical queries sent using the forms between 6.30am and 4.30pm, Monday to Friday, your request will be assessed by a clinician on the same day or next day at the latest.
 Most patients will receive a response from the surgery the same day.
-We will let you know:

-What will happen next
+We will let you know what will happen next or what the outcome is.

-Who will contact you

-When to expect that contact

 What about home visits?